 Whenever a Teacher is absent, a qualified subject field substitute Teacher will be hired.
-If this be impossible, then Teachers in the department, or other, may be assigned on an equitable basis by the Principal to cover the periods normally covered by the absent Teacher and the remuneration shall be paid at the per period rate of:
+If this be impossible, then Teachers in the department, or other, may be assigned on an equitable basis by the Principal to cover the periods normally covered by the absent Teacher and the remuneration shall be paid at the daily substitution coverage per-period rate specified in Appendix B.

-\$25.93 \$26.45 \$26.98 Elementary teachers who cover a class because a specialist is absent shall be remunerated at the rate set forth above.
+Elementary teachers who cover a class because a specialist is absent shall be remunerated at the rate set forth above.